dag/attest/docs/glossary.rst

 .. glossary::

     assertive object
-        An object that is wrapped in :class:`Assert` and which will raise :exc:`AssertionError` for comparative operations that are
+        An object that is wrapped in :class:`~attest.deprecated.Assert` and which will raise :exc:`AssertionError` for comparative operations that are :const:`False`.

-        :const:`False`.
+        .. deprecated:: 0.5

     reporter
         Event handler for test-runs, notified of the outcome of each test.